don1138/OpenColorIO-Configs-slimmed/README.md

 ***

-This is **NOT** intended for professional use, but for hobbyists who want a convenient way to try out ACES.
+This is **NOT** intended for professional use; it's just me playing around to figure out ACES.

+If you want a good practical, slimmed version of ACES to work with in Blender, check out [**Filmic Blender**](https://github.com/sobotka/filmic-blender).

 ***